Introducing Packet-Level Analysis in Programmable Data Planes to Advance Network Intrusion Detection: Evaluation Results

 \subsubsection{Collected Flows and sFNR}

 Figure \ref{fig:metrics-collected} shows the comparison related to \textit{Collected Flows} for all attack types.
 First, we can notice that with the baseline approach the percentage of collected flows remains stable when we vary the proportion between benign and attack traffic.
 This can be attributed to the absence of any filtering logic, causing the percentage of collected flows to solely depend on the memory capacity.
 In contrast, \ac{ourtool} demonstrates consistent improvement in the percentage of collected flows as the volume of benign traffic (and the average flow length) increases.
 While the baseline approach fills up the memory block predominantly with large benign flows, \ac{ourtool} optimizes memory usage by storing only the essential information required by the \ac{nids} and filtering out packets that exceed the maximum limit of $p=4$.
-This memory management prevents large flows from occupying excessive memory space, thus ensuring \revised{that} a higher number of flows can be transmitted to the \ac{nids} for classification.
+This memory management prevents large flows from occupying excessive memory space, thus ensuring that a higher number of flows can be transmitted to the \ac{nids} for classification.
 For instance, in the case of the MSSQL attack, whose average flow size is around $2$ packets/flow, with 0\% of benign traffic the performance of \ac{ourtool} is approximately the same as with the baseline approach.
 This is because with $p=4$, no packets are filtered and the memory occupation is similar with both approaches.
 However, as soon as we add some benign traffic, which is composed of larger flows, the filtering mechanism starts dropping the extra packets, saving space in memory for more flows.

-This is reflected in the \ac{sfnr} metric (Figure \ref{fig:metrics-sFNR}), which shows the ability of \ac{ourtool} to collect more malicious flows than the baseline approach, ultimately leading to faster mitigation of network attacks.
+\revised{\ac{ourtool} inherently maintains a balanced allocation of memory for both low-rate and high-rate flows, resulting in similar probabilities for their storage.
+This balance can be observed when analyzing the distribution of collected flows, distinguishing between \ac{ddos} traffic, whose packet rate ranges from 2.6K to 30K packets per second, and benign flows, which average around 0.7 packets per second.
+For instance, consider the SSDP attack scenario with $30$K packets/sec, where the test traffic is divided into $25\%$ benign and $75\%$ attack traffic.
+In this worst-case scenario, the average percentage of collected flows is approximately $42\%$ for benign flows and $46\%$ for attack flows, demonstrating \ac{ourtool}'s stability and effectiveness in handling heterogeneous network conditions.}